Flakka Abuse Side Effects, Symptoms, and Addiction Treatment

 Teen Flakka Abuse

-Thanks to the legal or semi-legal status of this drug, it may be more accessible to younger people at risk of drug use and abuse.
+Thanks to the legal or semi-legal status of this drug, it may be more accessible to younger people at risk for drug use and abuse.

 Until recently, synthetic cathinones were widely available from online retailers.
-Preliminary data from the Monitoring the Future (MTF) study indicate that the 2014 prevalence of ‘bath salt’ use among 8th graders appeared to have declined in comparison to the previous year, but remained constant among 10th or 12th graders.
+Preliminary data from the Monitoring the Future (MTF) study indicates that the 2014 prevalence of bath salts use among 8th graders appeared to have declined in comparison to the previous year, but remained constant among 10th and 12th graders.
 Clearly, synthetic substances like these continue to be a problem within a younger demographic.

-To prevent teen drug use, it’s important to talk to you child about substance abuse and clearly explain that the legal status of a drug does not ensure its safety or potential for addiction.
+To prevent teen drug use, it’s important to talk to your child about substance abuse and clearly explain that the legal status of a drug does not ensure its safety or negate its potential to lead to addiction.